nabihbassil/frontend-coding-challenge/README.md

 ## Product Requirements

-- [ ] I want to see a list of absences including the names of the employees. xxxxx
+- [X] I want to see a list of absences including the names of the employees.
-- [ ] I want to see the first 10 absences, with the ability to paginate. xxxxx
+- [X] I want to see the first 10 absences, with the ability to paginate.
-- [ ] I want to see a total number of absences.  xxxxxx
+- [X] I want to see a total number of absences.
-- [ ] For each absence I want to see: xxxxxxxx
+- [X] For each absence I want to see:
-  - [ ] Member name
+  - [X] Member name
-  - [ ] Type of absence
+  - [X] Type of absence
-  - [ ] Period
+  - [X] Period
-  - [ ] Member note (when available)
+  - [X] Member note (when available)
-  - [ ] Status (can be 'Requested', 'Confirmed' or 'Rejected')
+  - [X] Status (can be 'Requested', 'Confirmed' or 'Rejected')
-  - [ ] Admitter note (when available) xxxxxxxxxxx
+  - [X] Admitter note (when available)
-- [ ] I want to filter absences by type.
+- [X] I want to filter absences by type.
-- [ ] I want to filter absences by date.
+- [X] I want to filter absences by date.
-- [ ] I want to see a loading state until the list is available. xxxxxxxxxx
+- [X] I want to see a loading state until the list is available.
-- [ ] I want to see an error state if the list is unavailable. xxxxxxxxxxxx
+- [X] I want to see an error state if the list is unavailable.
-- [ ] I want to see an empty state if there are no results.   xxxxxxxxxxxx
+- [X] I want to see an empty state if there are no results.
-- [ ] (Bonus) I can generate an iCal file and import it into outlook.
+- [X] (Bonus) I can generate an iCal file and import it into outlook.

 ## Your Mission